-7.2 Step Recording
+6.2 Step Recording

-Step recording mode is active when the sequencer engine is stopped.
+Step recording mode is active when the sequencer engine is not running.
 The time cursor moves forward by a given increment when entering notes in this mode.
-The increment length is freely adjustable from the "Step Record" item within the CONFIG screen.
+The increment length is freely adjustable from the "Step Record" item in the CONFIG screen.